rehanmollick/splitpay-escrow/README.md

 You can deploy and interact with the contract directly in Remix by copying the Solidity file from `contracts/SplitPaymentEscrow.sol`.

 ## Getting Started
-You can use the live demo at: [https://splitpay-escrow-pwqu-bbx53h5y2-rehanmollicks-projects.vercel.app/](https://splitpay-escrow-13jh.vercel.app/)

-You should have MetaMask downloaded and be on the Sepolia testnet.
+If using the live demo, you should have MetaMask downloaded and be on the Sepolia testnet.
 Ideally you have 3 or more accounts, each with SepoliaETH tokens so that you can functionally test the app.
 You can get free tokens at https://sepolia-faucet.pk910.de/.

 Or run locally: